About Polycystic Ovary Syndrome (PCOS)

 What is PCOS?

-PCOS is a set of symptoms that result from a hormonal imbalance affecting women and girls of childbearing age.
+PCOS is a set of symptoms related to a hormonal imbalance that can affect women and girls of reproductive age.
 Women with PCOS usually have at least two of the following three conditions:1

 - Absence of ovulation, leading to irregular menstrual periods or no periods at all